observIQ/stanza/docs/operators/file_input.md

 #### `multiline` configuration

-If set, the `multiline` configuration block instructs the `file_input` plugin to split log entries on a pattern other than newlines.
+If set, the `multiline` configuration block instructs the `file_input` operator to split log entries on a pattern other than newlines.

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.